hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/monitoring-jobs.md

 **(ReqNodeNotAvail, UnavailableNodes:...)**

 Some node required by the job is currently not available.
 The node may currently be in use, reserved for another job, in an advanced reservation, DOWN, DRAINED, or not responding. **Most probably there is an active reservation for all nodes due to an upcoming maintenance downtime and your job is not able to finish before the start of the downtime.
 Another reason why you should specify the duration of a job (--time) as accurately as possible.
-Your job will start after the downtime has finished.** You can list all active reservations using _scontrol show reservation_.
+Your job will start after the downtime has finished.** You can list all active reservations using `scontrol show reservation`.

 ### Why can't I submit further jobs?

-!!! types note ""
-    _sbatch: error: Batch job submission failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)_
+    _sbatch: error: Batch job submission failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)

-    ... means that you have reached the maximum of allowed jobs to be submitted to a specific partition.
+... indicates that you have reached the maximum of allowed jobs to be submitted to a specific partition.

 ### Examples